Leviathan (Marvel Comics): Fictional organization history

 Madame Hydra's transport approaches Leviathan's base Long Winter.
 The Leviathan commander allows her to land.
 However, Leviathan wants something valuable in return: the box that Madame Hydra had procured from the Yashidas.
 Madame Hydra presents the Japanese box to Leviathan leader Magadan, much to the dismay of Viper.
 However, it is not intended for trade, but a gift.
 Viper frantically ask how she could betray everything she believes in.
 Madame Hydra responds that she had done this more than more and shoots her.
-Magadan shows glee at the death of one of Hydra's leaders.
 Madame Hydra then takes off her headdress to return to her identity as Valentina Allegra de Fontaine.
-Valentina has gotten back into her old clothing, before detailing to Magadan about Hydra.
-She explains that while Hydra is technologically advanced, they are struggling with recruitment and divided interests.
-Magadan's lieutenants then hook up the box and defrost one of the containers awakening its occupant Orion.
-As Orion clothes himself, Valentina and Magadan update him on the state of Russia.
-Orion then declares that they she "taunt the Baron, tempt the Fury."
+De Fontaine explains that while Hydra is technologically advanced, they are struggling with recruitment and divided interests.
+Magadan's lieutenants then hook up the box and defrost one of the containers, awakening its occupant Orion.
 Hydra arrives at Long Winter only to find it deserted except for a few squads left behind and the corpse of Viper.
-One Hydra agent brings to Baron Strucker a holographic recorder which projects an image of Orion (whom Strucker recognizes as Viktor Uvarov).
-When the device recognizes his voiceprint, Orion's message plays that despite the unfortunate mishaps between their two organizations during his sleep, they should meet at the Crown in three days.
-Ten days ago, the Leviathan delegation has arrived at the Hydra base called the Crown in Kyoto.
-Kraken tells Baron Strucker that there are three arriving.
-Among them is Magadan, Orion, and obviously their traitor.
-Orion, Magadan, and Valentina Allegra de Fontaine have arrived to meet with the leaders of Hydra.
-Valentina is more shocked to see Viper alive with tentacles on her head and having regained her status as Madame Hydra.
-As the meetings begins, Orion gives out an offer of subservience from Hydra.
-Baron Strucker refuses to and orders Gorgon to kill him.
+One Hydra agent brings to Baron Strucker a holographic recorder which projects an image of Orion.

+The Leviathan delegation later arrives at a Hydra base in Kyoto.
+De Fontaine is shocked to see Viper alive with tentacles on her head and having regained her status as Madame Hydra.
+As the meetings begin, Orion gives out an offer of subservience from Hydra.
+Strucker refuses to and orders Gorgon to kill him.
 However, Orion survives a stab to the shoulder from Gorgon as Magadan whacks him away with his hammer.
-It is then that a Leviathan squadron attacks.
-It is now all-out war between Hydra and Leviathan.
-Both terrorist organizations have gone extreme in their methods taking out entire bases without regard for civilians.
-Eventually, the Leviathan thought to make a ceasefire only for Magadan to get assassinated.
-In retaliation, Leviathan took out a Hydra recruitment center in Seattle.
+A Leviathan squadron attacks, sparking a war between Hydra and Leviathan.
+Eventually, Leviathan considers a ceasefire, only for Magadan to be assassinated.